mRichardsonBSCL/Redmine-quick-switch/README.md

 Biton Redmine Viewer (Quick Opener)

+⚠️This is very tempermental and was only made for my own use case without much care for code quality or general use⚠️
 ## Features

 - Allows faster navigation to Redmine pages for specific issues allowing a keyboard-only approach